rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    However, we usually need node packages to be installed <strong>globally</strong> for access from any present directory by any user on the machine.

-   This location is one that OSX requires sudo prefix.
+   This location is one that OSX requires sudo (super user do) permission elevation.
    For example:

    <pre><strong>